 - Create a Virtual Payment Address (VPA).
 Eg: Roychoudary@icici

 - Start transacting using UPI.

 An MPIN is given to a banking customer once they register for Mobile Banking support.
 Chances are you have one already but have never used it.

 How exactly does one make a payment transaction?

 For example, consider that you are trying to book tickets online for a film via your mobile.

-The virtual payment addresses doesn’t allow your security to be compromised when a certain merchant’s account is hacked, because their database will have only a list of virtual addresses.
-The payment addresses are denoted by [email protected]_service_provider’.
+The virtual payment addresses don’t allow your security to be compromised when a certain merchant’s account is hacked, because their database will have only a list of virtual addresses.
+The payment addresses are denoted by ‘account@payment_service_provider’.

-It offers better security than other payment methods where details like credit card numbers are send.
-While using UPI, all these details are hidden as only a Virtual Payment Address (VPA) is used.
+It offers better security than other payment methods where details like credit card numbers are sent.
+While using Unified Payment Interface, all these details are hidden as only a Virtual Payment Address (VPA) is used.

-What kind transactions can be performed via UPI?
+What kind of transactions can be performed via UPI?

-Is there any limit regarding the amount that can be transferred in a single transaction?
+Are there any limitations regarding the amount that can be transferred in a single transaction?